Connect with us

 Source

-The Proton Saga sedan would always have a special place in many Malaysians’ hearts.
-It is after all the first car ever produced locally in Malaysia, forging the country’s first step into the challenging automotive industry.
+The Proton Saga sedan will always have a special place in many Malaysians’ hearts.
+After all, it is the first locally manufactured car model in Malaysia, forging the country’s first step into the challenging automotive industry.
+Fun fact: the first Saga model was priced at RM18,000 in 1985.

-With a price tag that is still affordable at RM34,800 (the first Saga was priced at RM18,000), the five-speed manual transmission Proton Saga 1.3L Standard MT features a 4-cylinder VVT engine with 120 nm.
+At a relatively affordable sticker price of RM34,800 , the five-speed manual transmission Proton Saga 1.3L Standard MT features a 4-cylinder VVT engine with 120 nm of maximum torque.

 #4 Proton Iriz 1.3L Standard CVT – RM42,800